 - Parts with complex geometry are routinely inspected.

-- Indications are produced directly on surface of the part providing a visual image of the discontinuity.
+- Indications are formed directly on surface of the part providing a visual image of the discontinuity.

 - Detects only surface breaking defects.